Alessandro Nannini

-In October 1990, Nannini severed his right forearm in a helicopter accident at his vineyard in Siena, ending his Formula One career with one win, two fastest laps and nine podiums.
+In October 1990, Nannini's right forearm was severed in a helicopter accident at his vineyard in Siena, ending his Formula One career with one win, two fastest laps and nine podiums.
 He returned to racing in 1993, competing in four seasons of the Deutsche Tourenwagen Meisterschaft—later known as the International Touring Car Championship—with Alfa Corse, finishing third in the 1996 standings.
 Nannini became a race-winner in the 1997 FIA GT Championship with Mercedes, before retiring at the end of the year.